-1. Raman Raghav was a schizophrenic serial killer.
+1. Raman Raghav was a schizophrenic serial killer in India.

 When Mumbai was still known as Bombay in the 1960s, a man by the name of Raman Raghav, also known as “Pyscho Raman,” was notorious for terrorising Mumbai’s slum residents.

-2. India’s first convicted female serial killer, “Cyanide Mallika.”
+2. First convicted female serial killer in India, “Cyanide Mallika.”

-3. Indian child killers Anjanabai, Seema Gavit and Renuka Shinde.
+3. Serial killers in India Anjanabai, Seema Gavit and Renuka Shinde.

 These two were half-sisters who, between 1990 and 1996, killed five children and abducted multiple others.